akheron/jansson/doc/apiref.rst

                json_is_null(const json_t *json)

-   These functions (actually macros) return true (non-zero) for values of the given type, and false (zero) for values of other types.
+   These functions (actually macros) return true (non-zero) for values of the given type, and false (zero) for values of other types and for *NULL*.

 .. cfunction:: json_is_number(const json_t *json)

-   Returns true for values of types :const:`JSON_INTEGER` and :const:`JSON_REAL`, and false for other types.
+   Returns true for values of types :const:`JSON_INTEGER` and :const:`JSON_REAL`, and false for other types and for *NULL*.

 .. cfunction:: json_is_boolean(const json_t *json)

-   Returns true for types :const:`JSON_TRUE` and :const:`JSON_FALSE`, and false for values of other types.
+   Returns true for types :const:`JSON_TRUE` and :const:`JSON_FALSE`, and false for values of other types and for *NULL*.

 Reference Count